Shame is a tricky beast.

 We’ve all made money “mistakes.”
 We’re all works in progress.

-So get savvier.
-Make better decisions.
+And get savvier each money decision you make.
+Learn from your past mistakes.
 Set up systems and get the support you need.
 Yes, yes, and yes.

 Learning isn’t a reason to beat up on yourself for what you didn’t know before.